Corrosion Protection Coatings

-Carburization: Certain metals and alloys may become carburized in high temperature environments where carbon monoxide, carbon dioxide, methane, or other hydrocarbon gases are present.
+Certain metals and alloys may become carburized in high-temperature environments where carbon monoxide, carbon dioxide, methane, or other hydrocarbon gases are present.
 The effects of carburization can vary greatly depending on the amount of carbon and oxygen in the atmosphere, the working temperature, and the composition of the metal.
-In addition to external corrosion, carburization can also cause embrittlement and, in extreme cases, disintegration of the material, leading to severe pits and holes.
+In addition to external corrosion, carburization can also cause embrittlement and, in extreme cases, the disintegration of the material, leading to severe pits and holes.

-High Temperature Corrosion: High temperature atmospheres rich in oxygen, sulfur, or halogens can cause severe corrosive reactions.
+High-temperature atmospheres rich in oxygen, sulfur, or halogens can cause severe corrosive reactions.
 These "reducing" environments can affect aluminum, silicon, chromium, and other metals and alloys.
-Special high temperature coatings from DECC can protect most metallic substrates against corrosive reactions in elevated temperatures.
+Special high-temperature coatings from DECC can protect most metallic substrates against corrosive reactions at elevated temperatures.

-Sulfidation: Sulfidation is similar to oxidation, but is caused by exposure to sulfur compounds in process gases rather than oxygen.
-Nickel alloys are particularly susceptible to sulfidation, and can experience rapid deterioration.
+Sulfidation is similar to oxidation but is caused by exposure to sulfur compounds in process gases rather than oxygen.
+Nickel alloys are particularly susceptible to sulfidation and can experience rapid deterioration.
 Sulfide scales, similar to rust scales, often form, but these do not provide the protection that oxide scales do.
 DECC applies a phenolic resin system to diesel components to combat this very issue.